atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 closed his letter of solicitation with the flrongest: hints about Miss cox’s expefla tions,
 %
-While Charles Selby was writing to his father, shis mother and Sisters were endeavouring to digest: the affronts which they could riot help Swallowing at the playhouse: : they were much ashst ed by Smith, who had taken a great deal of pains to persuade them not to make themselves uneasy about Lady lumley’s behaviour: telling them,; “that
-“they were the favourites of the men;
+While Charles Selby was writing to his father, shis mother and Sisters were endeavouring to digest: the affronts which they could riot help Swallowing at the playhouse: : they were much ashst ed by Smith, who had taken a great deal of pains to persuade them not to make themselves uneasy about Lady lumley’s behaviour: telling them,; that they were the favourites of the men;
-“that while they attracted their aittniion, they had no reason to regard what the , I' woirien said or did; as their jealousy Would always incline them to aff^dl a
+that while they attracted their aittniion, they had no reason to regard what the , I' woirien said or did; as their jealousy Would always incline them to aff^dl a
 4. » ' _.
-“contempt which they were far from rcv ling." ft
+contempt which they were far from rcv ling." ft
 * - •